 If you’re serious about delivery driving with DoorDash or Grubhub, getting the right equipment is crucial.
 Read this Gridwise post for suggestions that will help get you geared up right.

-Business strategy: how to make big profits with DoorDash and Grubhub
+Business strategy: how to make money with DoorDash and Grubhub

 Once you have signed up with your app of choice, have been approved, and have the right equipment, you’ll need to create a winning strategy.
 Delivery driving isn’t getting any easier in 2022.
 While business is still brisk, there’s more competition, and the costs of running a gig driving business are higher than ever.

 That’s why you can’t just “play at” being a delivery driver.
 You need to treat your driving gig for what it is: your source of income, and—a business!
 Here are some things you need to do.